sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 {% endanchor %}

 {% info %}
-We populate every campaign with both <strong>pre-header</strong> and <strong>footer</strong> modules.
+We populate every campaign with both pre-header and footer modules.
 {% endinfo %}

 {% warning %}
 <strong>Pre-header</strong> and <strong>footer</strong> modules are locked modules and cannot be removed.
 {% endwarning %}

-Pre-headers and footers are important pieces of any email campaign, where information like sender details and unsubscribe links are included.
+Pre-header and footer are important pieces of any email campaign, where information like sender details and unsubscribe links are included.
 Individual settings for these include background color and padding or margin spacing.

 <table id="dragdrop-modules" class="table table-bordered table-striped">
   <thead>